2nd Friday of every month from 2:30-4:00 pm

 Bethesda, MD 20814

 The group’s focus will be the study of trauma that is “passed down” from one generation to the next.
 We will be reading both professional and fictionalized accounts to further our understanding of this topic.
 In addition, we will be discussing our clinical work and personal experiences as they relate to transgenerational trauma.
-One of the books we will be reading is Trans-generational Trauma and the Other by Sue Grand and Jill Salberg.
+To develop a deeper understanding of transgenerational trauma, our Study Group will read Wounds of History.
+Additional readings may supplement our exploration of the topic.

 Members who attend this study group will be able to: